Khazar Correspondence: Background

-The alleged Correspondence originated with Hasdai ibn Shaprut, foreign secretary to Abd ar-Rahman III, the Umayyad Caliph of Cordoba and al-Andalus.
+The alleged correspondence originated with Hasdai ibn Shaprut, foreign secretary to Abd ar-Rahman III, the Umayyad Caliph of Cordoba and al-Andalus.
 A man of extensive contacts and virtually unlimited resources, Hasdai is said to have learned of the existence of the Khazars from Khorasani merchants.
 His ignorance of the Khazar state is odd, and may even have been disingenuous, either on the part of a potential forger, or Joseph's statements to the effect that there had been communications between the two communities in the past.

 Hasdai's first messenger is said to have found his way to Constantinople, where Byzantine authorities refused to permit him to proceed further.
+He is said to have returned, possibly taking the so-called Schechter Letter (penned by a Khazar and possibly intended for Hasdai) back with him.
 Eventually Hasdai's letter is said to have been given to Jews attached to a Croat embassy, and reached Khazaria via yet another messenger, Isaac ben Eliezer of Nemetz (Germany).

 Joseph's alleged reply gives an account of Khazar history and of its current (c.
 960) sociopolitical and economic status.
 He further invites Hasdai to come to Khazaria, an invitation that Hasdai probably never accepted.
-The Correspondence has survived in three slightly variant versions over the centuries.
+The correspondence has survived in three slightly variant versions over the centuries.

+In 1856, the Judaic scholar Abraham Benisch wrote, "Criticism has never doubted the authenticity of the letter of the rabbi [Hasdai], and modern investigators see no reason for doubting the authenticity of the king's reply."
+In 2007, historian Peter Benjamin Golden wrote that "Dunlop and most recently Golb have demonstrated that Hasdai's letter, Joseph's response (dating perhaps from the 950s) and the 'Cambridge Document' are, indeed, authentic."

-Historian Shaul Stampfer has questioned the authenticity of letter said to have been received from the Khazar King, citing numerous linguistic and geographic oddities amid a flourishing of pseudo-historiographic texts and forgeries in medieval Spain.
-The text, written in literary Hebrew, with many Arabic touches offers a chronology hundreds of years off the actual dates of the Khazar Kingdom, borders very different from that which it held at the time and an economic and agricultural situation far removed from realities at the time.
+Historian Shaul Stampfer has questioned the authenticity of the letter said to have been received from the Khazar king, citing numerous linguistic and geographic oddities amid a flourishing of pseudo-historiographic texts and forgeries in medieval Spain.
+The text, written in literary Hebrew with many Arabic touches, offers a chronology hundreds of years off the actual dates of the Khazar kingdom; borders very different from that which it held at the time; and an economic and agricultural situation far removed from the realities at the time.
 Authenticity of the conversion story in the letter was dismissed by the early 12th century Talmudic scholar Rabbi Judah of Barcelona.
-Stampfer writes that a “similar pseudo-historiographic Muslim text from the time of Hasdai ibn Shaprut is quite similar to the correspondence attributed to him in its concern with buttressing identity.”
-Such a legend would have been of use to the emerging Jewish aristocracy to show the biblical promises of Jewish kingship were extant.
+Stampfer writes that a "similar pseudo-historiographic Muslim text from the time of Hasdai ibn Shaprut is quite similar to the correspondence attributed to him in its concern with buttressing identity."
+Such a legend would have been of use to the emerging Jewish aristocracy to show that biblical promises of Jewish kingship were extant.